 And it doesn’t have to be anything massive either.

-I have friends that sell simple planners, short and sweet e-books, affordable membership services, t-shirts, courses, freelance services, and more!
 All you really need is a potential audience with a problem that you can solve, and the ability to formulate something valuable to offer them.

-So, stop stressing about blog traffic and start thinking about what kind of value you can provide to your audience, even if that audience is small right now.
+So, stop stressing about blog traffic drops and start thinking about what kind of value you can provide to your audience, even if that audience is small right now.

 10. GO LIVE (SHOW YOUR FACE)